 OPEN: Can be viewed from road.
 Holiday accommodation.

-The entrance to the older part leads into the vaulted basement and to a straight stair, in the thickness of the wall, leading to the first floor, with a prison.
+The entrance to the older part leads into the vaulted basement and to a steep straight stair, in the thickness of the wall, leading to the first floor, with a prison.
 A turnpike stair, in another corner, climbs to the upper floors.
 A fireplace, dating from the 17th century, survives, and there is a laird’s lug.
 The laigh hall occupies the first floor, while the main hall is on the second.

 The tower was burnt by the English before the Battle of Pinkie in 1547, reputedly suffocating and killing all those inside.
 The garrison has been attacking the English forces, and the English went on to rout the Scottish forces at the battle.

 There were plans to demolish the castle, then in a dangerous conditions, but it was restored from ruin in the 1970s and is occupied.